 Innovative for its time.
-First ever coin backed by Proof of Stake system.
+First ever coin backed by Proof of Stake (PoS) system.

-Peercoin seeks to be the most secure cryptocurrency at the lowest cost, rewarding all users for strengthening the network by giving them a 1% annual PPC return when minting.
+Peercoin seeks to be the most secure cryptocurrency at the lowest cost, rewarding all investors for strengthening the network by giving them a 1% annual PPC dividends when minting.

 Peercoin is designed so that variable and optional transaction fees are removed in favor of a protocol defined transaction fee (currently 0.01 PPC).
 The transaction fee is fixed at the protocol level and does not go to miners but is destroyed instead.
 This is intended to offset inflation by deflating the money supply and serves to self-regulate transaction volume and stop network spam.
 Hardfork and change to core protocol is required to adjust transaction fees.